Essential Trauma-Informed Teaching Strategies for Managing Stress in the Classroom

 According to the National Child Traumatic Stress Network, children experiencing traumatic stress can have difficulty self-regulating emotions, may be aggressive, skittish, impulsive, or require extra attention while simultaneously remaining fearful of new or unfamiliar situations or people.
 Teachers may also notice physiological symptoms of trauma such as appetite issues, weight changes, exhaustion, frequent illness, or poor hygiene.
 When these changes are sudden, it’s especially telling that a student may be experiencing traumatic life events.
 A comprehensive list of traumatic stress symptoms can be found in the NCTSN Toolkit for Educators.
 Are any of your students exhibiting one or more of these signs?

 Working with individuals who have experienced a traumatic event can make someone more susceptible to secondary traumatic stress.
 In other words, if you’re working with kids who are coping with trauma, there’s a chance it could affect you too.
 That’s why it’s so important to take care of yourself — a healthy teacher is a more effective teacher.
 According to the Treatment and Services Adaptation Center, awareness is the key to managing secondary traumatic stress.
-They recommend regular small group checkins, regular exercise, a healthy diet, and sufficient sleep.
-(Concordia’s concentration in trauma and resilience actually includes educator self-care in the curriculum.)
+They recommend regular small group check-ins, regular exercise, a healthy diet, and sufficient sleep.

 For more on trauma-informed teaching, check out these resources: